openimis/openimis_docs/web_app_vb_user_manual.rst

 Click on the Delete button to delete the currently selected record

-Before deleting a confirmation popup (:ref:`image58`) is displayed, this requires the user to confirm if the action should really be carried out.
+Before deleting a confirmation popup (:ref:`Image 58<image58>`) is displayed, this requires the user to confirm if the action should really be carried out.

 .. _image58:
 .. figure:: /img/user_manual/image24.png